-I believe in eliminating the social stigma of weight and other marginalized bodies, equal access to health care, and treated human beings with the respect and care they deserve no matter size or race.
+I believe in eliminating the social stigma of weight and other marginalized bodies, equal access to health care, and treating human beings with the respect and care they deserve no matter size or race.

 I take a non-diet approach that is weight-inclusive.
 I promote healthy behaviors rather than intentional weight loss or specific diets and serve people of all sizes.

 Our work together is holistic and takes into account the many parts of your life that contribute to your wellbeing.
 Your experiences, feelings, and beliefs are valid and valuable.

 “Wellness” should be inclusive, available to, and safe for all, not just those privileged with resources.
 My online programs are disability-friendly, and I offer free workshops, sliding scale services, and course scholarships when possible.

 I believe developing your intuition is a key component of healing.
 My approach uses tools that help you strengthen this connection to your inner self, through journaling, meditation, and intuitive eating.